Jōdo Shinshū: 15th century

+16th century

-In the 16th century, the political power of Hongan-ji and the military activities of the Ikkō-ikki led to several conflicts between Shin Buddhists and the warlord Oda Nobunaga (1534–1582), culminating in a ten-year conflict over the location of the Ishiyama Hongan-ji, which Nobunaga coveted because of its strategic value.
+In the 16th century, the political power of Hongan-ji and the military activities of the Ikkō-ikki led to several conflicts between Shin Buddhists and the warlord Oda Nobunaga (1534–1582).
+These culminated in a ten-year war over the location of the Ishiyama Hongan-ji complex, which Nobunaga coveted because of its strategic value.
 The temple complex of Ishiyama and the city that had grown around it (Osaka) had grown powerful enough to make Nobunaga feel threatened by its influence.
-The site was eventually destroyed by Oda and replaced with Osaka castle.
+The site was eventually destroyed during the Siege of Ishiyama Hongan-ji (1576-1580) and replaced with Osaka castle.

-The influence of the Honganji sect also led later Japanese leaders to seek further ways to curb its power.
-In 1602, through a mandate of shōgun Tokugawa Ieyasu, the main temple Hongan-ji in Kyoto was broken off into two sub-sects: the (Western) Nishi Hongan-ji and the (Eastern) Higashi Hongan-ji.
-They have remained separate institutions to this day.

-Furthermore, the military power of the Ikkō-ikki also led to persecutions against Jōdo Shinshū Buddhists in several regions like Satsuma, whose leaders came to see Shin followers as radicals or heretical (igi 異義, literally “different meaning”).
-This led to the development of secret Shin groups such as the kakure nenbutsu, kakushi nenbutsu and kayakabe.
-These communities would meet in secret places like mountain caves or private homes.
-Some of these groups also developed esoteric practices in which the true teacher (zenjishiki 善知識) was instrumental.
-Some also became influenced by other teachings like local Shinto mountain religions.